On generalized deformation problems: Generalized Deformation Problems for -injectivity and -rationality

-\begin{proof} Since $R/I$ is F-injective, then by Proposition \ref{propQS}, every ideal generated by a regular sequence of $R/I$ is Frobenius closed.
+\begin{proof} Since $R/I$ is $F$-injective, then by Proposition \ref{propQS}, every ideal generated by a regular sequence of $R/I$ is Frobenius closed.
 Then by Proposition \ref{prop1}, every regular sequence on $R$ is Frobenius closed.
 Since $R$ is Cohen-Macaulay, that means every parameter ideal is Frobenius closed.
-Finally by \cite[Corollary 3.9]{QS}, we get that $R$ is F-injective. \end{proof}
+Finally by \cite[Corollary 3.9]{QS}, we get that $R$ is $F$-injective. \end{proof}

-For the remaining of this section, we solve the generalized deformation problem for F-rationality under mild assumptions.
+For the remaining of this section, we solve the generalized deformation problem for $F$-rationality under mild assumptions.